pdorrell/number-zoomer/docs/design.md

 There is still a problem in the case where the current point is not currently visible.
-In this case there will be a display of a point represented by the intersection of the current top-most thickest Y coordinate grid line and current left-most thickest X coordinate grid line and it's full decimal coordinates, in a similar display as if it was the current point, but displayed without the thick black dot, and displayed with weaker coloration so that it is readily recognizable as not being the current point position.
+In this case there will be a display of a point represented by the intersection of the current top-most thickest Y coordinate grid line and current left-most thickest X coordinate grid line and its full decimal coordinates, in a similar display as if it was the current point, but displayed without the thick black dot, and displayed with weaker coloration so that it is readily recognizable as not being the current point position.